 REFEREE REPORT(S): Referee: 1 COMMENTS TO THE AUTHOR(S) Rotating Maize Reduces the Risk and Rate of Nitrate Leaching HR Pasley et al. This paper describes an important topic of leaching rates from cropping systems based on long-term experimental data combined with modelling.
 The way the authors used the Apsim model to structure and organize their thinking about continuous maize and maize-soy cropping is elegant.
 The paper is well organized, and reads easily, and is concise and to-the-point.
 However, I have some major problems.

-Thank you for all of your feedback.
+Thank you for the positive feedback and suggestions.
 Your input improved the clarity of the paper.
-We have made changes according to your suggestions: they are both recorded at track changes in the document and detailed below.
+We have made changes according to your suggestions: they are both recorded using track changes in the document and detailed below.
 I wonder how to interpret the following sentence from 4.3: “As such, our leaching model can be applied across multiple sites and years to determine the degree to which increasing the N fertilizer rate impacts the leaching load but should not be used to calculate the total leaching load from multiple sites/years at a given N rate”.
 Does this mean that we should not take the absolute numbers of leaching?
 I do not quite understand why it is “as such”.
 However, perhaps the major concern is that apparently “year” is a variable in the analysis.
 The year of the experiment is meaningless, and should be replaces by variables such as precipitation and other variables that describe what the difference is between years.

-We adjusted this section to explain what is included in the term “year:”
+Response: We adjusted this section to explain what is included in the term “year:”

 “We found that the cropping system dictated the shape of the leaching response and breakpoint while the site and year (which encompasses annual differences in plant growth, temperature, precipitation, and soil N pool size/composition) explained the variability in the magnitude of the leaching.
-Therefore, while our leaching model can be applied across multiple sites and years to determine the degree to which increasing the N fertilizer rate impacts the leaching load, it should not be used to calculate the total leaching load from multiple sites/years at a given N rate.
+Therefore, while our leaching model can be applied across multiple sites and years to determine the degree to which increasing the N fertilizer rate impacts the leaching load, use of an average site-year prediction should be avoided in calculations of total leaching load from multiple sites/years at a given N rate.
 The significant effect of site and year on the baseline leaching load is further evidence of the important role soil and weather have in determining the fate of residual N over multiple seasons.”

 A further concern is why the model does so well for yields some of the experiments and so poor (IN2) for some others (Suppl.
 Figure 2), while nitrate leaching (Suppl.
 Fig. 5) looks pretty good.
 This is strange and needs discussion, for example in section 4.3.
 In this section I also miss a discussion on the robustness the model results for AONR

-Thank you for catching this: we discussed the limitations to the MI study dataset, but didn’t explain the limitations in IN2.
+Response: Thank you for catching this: we discussed the limitations to the MI dataset, but didn’t explain the limitations in IN2.
 The following was added to the results section:

 The APSIM model simulated yield, drainage, flow-weighted NO3-N, and NO3-N leaching load well with ME values falling primarily between 0.7 and 0.95.
 In two studies, however, model accuracy evaluation metrics reflected modeling limitations caused by a lack of reported data: leaching and flow-weighted NO3-N data from MI [43] were reported as 3 year averages, resulting in an ME of 0.46 and yield data from IN2 [47] were reported as 6 year averages, resulting in a high RMSEYield (11.22 kg/ha) (Supplementary Figures 2-5; Supplementary Table 7).